Federate Amazon Redshift access with Microsoft Azure AD single sign-on

 - For User, choose User.Read.

-- Add Users/groups to the application or grant universal admin consent for the entire organization.
+- Add users and groups to the application or grant universal admin consent for the entire organization.

 - Generate the client secret key.

-- Record the client secret key to use when you configure the JDBC connection.
+- Record the client secret key to use when you configure the JDBC/ODBC connection.

 You have now set up the enterprise application in Azure.
-You are ready to set up the IAM provider and role to use this Azure federation.
+You’re ready to set up the IAM provider and role to use this Azure federation.

-An IAM identity provider is an entity in IAM that describes an external identity provider (IdP) service that supports the SAML 2.0 standard.
-You use an IAM identity provider when you want to establish trust between an SAML-compatible IdP; for example, Azure AD.
-It is important to name this identity provider
+An IAM identity provider is an entity in IAM that describes an external IdP service that supports the SAML 2.0 standard.
+You use an IAM identity provider when you want to establish trust between a SAML-compatible IdP; for example, Azure AD.
+It’s important to name this IdP

 AzureADProvider to match the SAML claims you created earlier.